 Forbes Landing

 Forbes Landing in the early days, photo courtesy of the Campbell River Museum

 The lodge was well underway in 1912, built with logs obtained from the timber company.
 Lumber was brought to the southern shores of Lower Campbell Lake by horse and wagon and from there to the building site by canoe; slow and tough progress.
-Three of Elizabeth’s brothers came to the area in 1912 and helped with the building of the new lodge, after helping in the construction of the lodge, the brothers built and operated a number of tourist cabins on Upper Campbell Lake for many years.
+Three of Elizabeth’s brothers came to the area in 1912 and helped with the building of the new lodge.
+After helping in the construction of the lodge, the brothers built and operated several tourist cabins on Upper Campbell Lake for many years.

+Forbes Landing